History of the Seventh-day Adventist Church: Influence of Ellen G. White

 Ellen G. White (1827–1915), while holding no official role, was a dominant personality.
 She, along with her husband, James White, and Joseph Bates, moved the denomination to a concentration on missionary and medical work.
 Mission and medical work continues to play a central role in the 21st century.

 Under White's guidance the denomination in the 1870s turned to missionary work and revivals, tripling its membership to 16,000 by 1880; rapid growth continued, with 75,000 members in 1901.
 By this time operated two colleges, a medical school, a dozen academies, 27 hospitals, and 13 publishing houses.

-By 1945, the church reported 226,000 members in the US and Canada, and 380,000 elsewhere; the budget was $29 million and enrollment in church schools was 40,000.
+By 1945, the church reported 226,000 members in the United States and Canada, and 380,000 elsewhere; the budget was $29 million and enrollment in church schools was 40,000.
 In 1960 there were 1,245,125 members worldwide with an annual budget of over $99,900,000.
 Enrollment in church schools from elementary to college was 290,000 students.
-As of the year 2000 there were 11,687,229 members worldwide.
-The global budget was $28,610,881,313.
-And the enrollment in schools was 1,065,092 students.
+As of the year 2000 there were 11,687,229 members worldwide, the global budget was $28,610,881,313 and the enrollment in schools was 1,065,092 students.
 In 2008 the global membership was 15,921,408 with a budget of $45,789,067,340.
 The number of students in SDA run universities, secondary and primary schools was 1,538,607.

 Political views

 Seventh-day Adventists participated in the Temperance Movement of the late 1800s and early 1900s.
 During this same time, they became actively involved in promoting religious liberty.
 They had closely followed American politics, matching current events to the predictions in the Bible.

 "Seventh-day" means the observance of the original Sabbath, Saturday, is still a sacred obligation.
 Adventists argued that just as the rest of the Ten Commandments had not been revised, so also the injunction to "remember the Sabbath day to keep it holy" remained in full force.
 This theological point turned the young group into a powerful force for religious liberty.
 Growing into its full stature in the late 19th century and early 20th century, these Adventists opposed Sunday laws on every side.
 Many were arrested for working on Sunday.
-In fighting against the real threat of a legally established National Day of worship, these Sabbatarians had to fight for their liberty on a daily basis.
+In fighting against the real threat of a legally established National Day of Worship, these Sabbatarians had to fight for their liberty on a daily basis.
 Soon, they were fighting for religious liberty on a broader, less parochial basis.